RobinR1/zbx-template-ipfire/7.2/README.md

 If the OpenVPN Service of the IPFire instance is enabled, the main template will discover any configured OpenVPN clients (see `{$IPFIRE.OVPN.*}` macro's to set filters), create those as new hosts in Zabbix and link the `IPFire OpenVPN Client by Zabbix agent` template to them.
 In the same manner, the main template will discover any configured WireGuard clients (see `{$IPFIRE.WIREGUARD.*}` macro's to set filters) and also create new hosts in Zabbix for each configured peer in IPFire and link the `IPFire WireGuard Client by Zabbix agent` template to it.
 There is no WireGuard service as it is a kernel feature, so there is no WireGuard service monitoring.

-Those discoveredclient hosts will start collecting OpenVPN or WireGuard statistics specific to those clients.
+Those discovered client hosts will start collecting OpenVPN or WireGuard statistics specific to those clients.

 ## Credits